-2. Western Digital My Book Live Hard Drives – If you don’t have a USB 3.0 port, or you need access to your images from multiple computers on the same network.
-The My Book Live hard drives have an ethernet port and have an easy setup for connecting to your network.
+2. Western Digital My Cloud Hard Drives – If you need access to your images from multiple computers on the same network, the My Cloud hard drives have an ethernet port and have an easy setup for connecting to your network.
 You can work with the files on any computer in your network thanks to a fast 100MB/s read speed, and you can even send other people a direct link to a file for download off of your drive.
 Additionally, there’s a lot of iOS and Android sharing features built-in.
 The My Cloud drives serve as an alternative to file sharing cloud services like DropBox and Google Drive – without any monthly fee and up to 4TB storage on a single drive.

 2. Photoshop for Digital Photographers series by Scott Kelby.
-There are several versions of Photoshop out there, so make sure you buy the appropriate corresponding book (e.g., The Photoshop CS5 Book for Digital Photographers).
+There are several versions of Photoshop out there, so make sure you buy the appropriate corresponding book.

 3. The Camera, The Negative, or The Print by Ansel Adams.
 Classics from Ansel Adams are still full of relevant information for today’s digital photographers.
 And, it’s nice to have Ansel’s imagery and advice on your bookshelf.

-That’s all we’ve got for this year’s installment of the Best Digital Cameras & Holiday Shopping Guide.
+That’s all we’ve got for this year’s installment of the 2013 Camera & Photo Gear Gift Guide.
 I hope this run down gives you a better idea of what to look for when shopping in the camera aisle this Christmas.
 Also, stay tuned for regular updates from Photography Bay as the holiday season continues.
 Keep an eye out on our Black Friday and Cyber Monday Camera Deals as we approach that big weekend of deals.

 By shopping at the retailers using the links in this guide, you are helping Photography Bay to continue delivering quality reviews and other photography-related content.
 Thanks for your continued support.